openinternet-cc/datOS/README.md

 - force TTL 64 for outgoing HTTP packets (no need to configure on each individual device)

+In Progress:

-- auto detects and reconnects when mobile data disconnected or throttled
+- auto detect and reconnect when mobile data disconnected or throttled

 # Ease of Use

 DatOS also seeks to make the phone to repurpose as a router, as such we make some basic changes for better user experience.

-- start wifi tether on boot

 - default to 5GHZ wifi band